Btsan/webcanvas_tetris/README.md

 ## Tetris

 The game implementation tries to follow the [standard Tetris guidelines](http://tetris.wikia.com/wiki/Tetris_Guideline).
 I chose not to implement *wall-kicks* or other player conveniences, since it did not seem necessary for my other project.
+Score is also not counted, but it would be simple to implement.